Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Objects C and D

 \section{Objects C and D}

-Despite the proximity of objects C and D to the absorber on the sky, none is associated with the DLA.
-The former is evidently a faint M-type star from \autoref{fig:galC}.
+Despite the proximity of objects C and D to the absorber on the sky, neither is associated with the DLA.
+The former is evidently a faint M-type star from Fig. \ref{fig:galC}.

-After the 3D PSF subtraction to unearth object D, there are two candidate emission lines in its spectrum near $5587$ and $7290$ \AA, and these are reproduced in \autoref{fig:Gal_D_lines}.
+After the 3D PSF subtraction to unearth object D, there are two candidate emission lines in its spectrum near $5587$ and $7290$ \AA, and these are depicted in Fig. \ref{fig:Gal_D_lines}.
 The two emission lines are consistent with [\ion{O}{ii}] and H$\beta$ at $z = 0.5001$.
-Thus, galaxy D is unlikely to be associated with the DLA, but may trace a larger scale structure.
+Thus, galaxy D is unlikely to be associated with the DLA.